Lima Memorial Health System Logo

 Osteogenic sarcoma; Bone tumor - osteosarcoma

-Osteosarcoma is a very rare type of cancerous bone tumor that usually develops in teenagers.
+Osteosarcoma is a very rare type of cancerous bone tumor that usually develops in teenagers and young adults.
 It often occurs when a teen is growing rapidly.

 Images